Sydenham, Oxfordshire: Social and economic history

 By the 12th century a brook through the centre of the parish had been dammed to form a millpond to drive a water mill.
 In the 12th and 13th century the millers were the Grimbaud family, and thereafter it retained the name Grimbaud's Mill.
 The Mill House is 18th-century.
 By 1891 a steam engine had been installed, but the mill was still also using water power in 1917.
 The mill remained in use part-time until 1945.
 A number of 16th- and 17th-century cottages survive in the village.
 Some are timber-framed and the oldest has a cruck frame.
 The walls of some of the timber-framed cottages have lath and plaster infill; others are filled with brick nogging.
 The village has also a number of 18th-century houses, built either wholly of brick or of brick and flint.

 In 1849 a National School was built in the village.
 The Wykeham-Musgrave family provided the land, Baroness Wenman paid for the building and it was thereafter known as the Wenman School.
 The school was enlarged in 1886 and reorganised as a junior and infants' school in 1929.
 Thereafter the number of pupils was small, and in 1948 the school was closed.

 By 1851 the village had two public houses: The Sun, and the Four Horse Shoes.
 The Sun had closed by 1891 and the Four Horse Shoes followed in 1912.
 However, The Crown Inn had opened by 1939 and continues to trade today.
 Until the 20th century the parish was almost entirely agricultural.
 By the 1950s numerous people from Sydenham were working at Chinnor Cement Works, but this closed in 1989.

+Notable residents

+BBC presenter Fiona Bruce and her husband Nigel Sharrocks have a second home in Sydenham.